KOHO Crypto

 Cryptocurrency also relies on distributed ledger technology in the form of blockchain.
 A blockchain is a ledger that keeps a record of all transactions in a network, but it’s not controlled by any central authority.

-Instead, a blockchain is distributed across all participants in a network, while it can also be viewed by anyone and can’t be tampered with.
+Instead, a blockchain is distributed across all participants in a network.
+It can be viewed by anyone and can’t be tampered with.

 In Canada, you can buy, sell and trade cryptocurrencies on a cryptocurrency exchange.
 If you’ve ever bought or sold stocks through an online trading platform, you’ll find the user interface of a crypto exchange to be quite familiar.

-Some exchanges allow you to buy Bitcoin and other cryptos directly with Canadian dollars, with Interac e-Transfer, debit card and credit card among the common payment methods.
+Some exchanges allow you to buy bitcoin and other cryptos directly with Canadian dollars, Interac e-Transfer, debit card and credit card, among the common payment methods.
 Other exchanges only support crypto-to-crypto transactions.

 Once you buy cryptocurrency, you’ll need to store it in a dedicated crypto wallet.
 You can store your crypto in a wallet that’s connected to the internet (also known as a hot wallet) for maximum convenience, or you can hold it offline in a hardware wallet (also known as a cold wallet) for maximum security.